Ethionamide (By mouth)

 Call your doctor right away if you notice any of these side effects:

-- Changes in personality such as confusion or aggression
+- Personality changes such as confusion, depression or aggression

 If you notice these less serious side effects, talk with your doctor:

 - Changes in taste